 I had a wedding last summer where a guest dived out in front of me, in the middle of the aisle, just as the couple were walking back up.
 By the time I had leapt towards them and asked them to move the moment was lost.

-Here are some great articles on unplugged weddings:
+Here are some thoughts on the benefits of an unplugged wedding.

 Uncle Bob (or your wannabe photographer mate)